itsjevoxlol/my-projects/README.md

-# Inheritance Problem Set
+# Inheritance

 ## Description

-In this problem set, we simulate the inheritance of blood types in a family tree.
+In this, we simulate the inheritance of blood types in a family tree.
 A person’s blood type is determined by two alleles (genetic forms), which can be A, B, or O. Each person inherits one allele from each parent, leading to possible blood type combinations such as OO, OA, OB, AO, AA, AB, BO, BA, and BB.

 The goal is to implement a family tree where each person has randomly assigned blood type alleles, and younger generations inherit their blood type alleles from their parents.